-The Authority contributes to OPERS, a cost-sharing, multiple-employer public employee retirement system administered by the Oklahoma Public Employees Retirement System (the "System").
+The Authority contributes to the Oklahoma Public Employees Retirement Plan (OPERS), a cost-sharing, multiple-employer defined benefit public employee retirement plan administered by the Oklahoma Public Employees Retirement System (the "System").
 OPERS provides retirement, disability, and death benefits to plan members and beneficiaries.
 The benefit provisions are established and may be amended by the Oklahoma Legislature.
-Title 74 of the Oklahoma Statutes, Sections 901-943, as amended, assigns the authority for management and operation of OPERS to the Board of Trustees of the System (the "System's Board").
+Title 74 of the Oklahoma Statutes, Sections 901-943, as amended, assigns the authority for management and operation of OPERS to the Board of Trustees of the System.
 The System issues a publicly available annual financial report that includes financial statements and required supplementary information for OPERS.
-That annual report may be obtained by writing to the Oklahoma Public Employees Retirement System, 5400 N. Grand Boulevard, Suite 400, Oklahoma City, OK 73112-5625 or by calling 1-800-733-9008, or can be obtained at https://www.opers.ok.gov/publications/.
+That annual report may be obtained by writing to the Oklahoma Public Employees Retirement System, 5400 N. Grand Blvd., Suite 400, Oklahoma City, Oklahoma 73112 or by calling 1-800-733-9008, or can be obtained at www.opers.ok.gov.